Class I MHC Tetramer Preparation: Overview

 - Destain the gel using 40% EtOH and 10% acetic acid.

 General guidelines on tetramerization The following information is a generalization of how much labeled streptavidin to add to the biotinylated monomers at the last stage of the tetramer preparation.
 The actual amount of streptavidin to be added depends both on the molecular weight of the monomer as well as the percent biotinylation.
-In the Altman Lab, this amount will be calculated for you in the "JDA Tetramer stocks" database and given as a total volume to be added to the monomer solution.
-As such, it is necessary to divide this amount by ten to arrive at the amount to be added per time interval.
+It is necessary to divide this amount by ten to arrive at the amount to be added per time interval.

 The procedure of adding the streptavidin over 10 time intervals is designed to maximize tetramer formation.
 At early additions, the biotinylated MHC will be in excess and will saturate all of the avidin.
 At the conclusion of the streptavidin addition, there may be an excess of avidin, however, the assumption is that most of the MHC will have gone into tetramers.
 If the streptavidin was added at one time and was in excess, the resulting solution would be more likely to exist as a mixture of monomers/dimers/trimers.